tudo-astroparticlephysics/PROPOSAL/README.md

+# PROPOSAL

-# This is the restructured PROPOSAL Version 2, which should run in the IceCube Simulation.
+This is the restructured PROPOSAL Version 2, which should run in the IceCube Simulation.

+PROPOSAL was tested on Mac OS X V. 10.7.5, Ubuntu 12.04, SUSE Enterprise 10 and PCLinuxos.
+Since all these OS are UNIX based it should be fine to run and compile PROPOSAL on a UNIX based OS.

+## Requirements:
+	- Boost Library 1.48 or higher
+	- log4cplus 1.1.0 or higher
+	- CMake 2.8 or higher

+## Recommended:
+	- Doxygen 	(For pdf and html documentation of the code)
+	- GTEST 	(To be sure not to break program code if you change something)
+	- ROOT		(This is highly recommended since there are lots of example plots and you are able to save the output in an root file.)

 ## Installation